Shoulder Ultrasound

 Calcific tendinopathy

-- Markedly thickened supraspinatus tendon with chunky calcifications casting extensive posterior shadow.
+- Significant thickening of the supraspinatus tendon with large calcifications producing an extensive posterior acoustic shadow.

 Bursitis

-Normally the bursal space is collapsed and barely distinguishable by ultrasound (arrows)
+The normal bursal space is collapsed and barely distinguishable by ultrasound (arrows).

 Acute bursitis appears sonographically as